Britain's Cameron urges Ukraine to turn towards Europe again

 The EU said in December it was suspending further work with Ukraine on the ambitious trade and cooperation agreement because the government in Kiev had failed to give a clear commitment to signing the deal.

-Ukraine had been expected to sign the agreement, but Yanukovich turned his back on the accord at the last minute in favour of closer ties with Moscow, leading to mass protests in Kiev.
+Ukraine had been expected to sign the agreement, but Yanukovich turned his back on the accord at the last minute in favor of closer ties with Moscow, leading to mass protests in Kiev.

 EU policy makers have been worried by what they see as Ukraine's drift back into Russia's orbit.
 Catherine Ashton, the EU's foreign policy chief, is due to arrive in Kiev, the Ukrainian capital, on Tuesday evening.